tangotargeting/Cordova-TangoPlugin/README.md

 Communication chanel for your existing customers

-For more information please see [the website][1].
+For more information please see [our website][1].

 ## Installation

-1. Open a terminal window, navigate to your cordova project and type the following command:
+1. Open a terminal window, navigate to your Cordova project and type the following command:
 ```
 cordova plugin add https://github.com/tangotargeting/Cordova-TangoPlugin.git
 ```
-2. If you don't have already the iOS platform added, you should add it with:
+2. If you don't have the iOS platform in your project, use the following line to add it:
 ```
 cordova platform add ios
 ```
-3. After adding the plugin go to `"yourCordovaProject"/platforms/ios` and open the `.workspace` with Xcode.
+3. Navigate to `yourCordovaProject/platforms/ios` and open the `.xcworkspace` file with Xcode.
-4. Our Tango framework is developed in swift and you need to allow using embedded swift standard libraries.
-For that select your Cordova iOS project from Xcode Project Navigator than select Build Settings and search for `Always Embed Swift Standard Libraries` and set it to `YES`.
+4. Select **yourCordovaProject** from Xcode Project Navigator.
+Then, select *Build Settings*, search for **Always Embed Swift Standard Libraries** and set it to **YES**.
-5. You also need to code signing your app, for that please use [this guide](https://developer.apple.com/support/code-signing/).
+5. You also need to code sign your app, for that please follow [this guide](https://developer.apple.com/support/code-signing/).
 6. Build and run.

 ### iOS 10 Rich Notifications

-The library has support for iOS 10 notifications attachments, you can add images, animated gifs in a notification.
+The library has support for iOS 10 notifications attachments, you can add images and animated GIFs in a notification.
 For using this functionality you will need to create a [notification service extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension/).

 Create a new iOS target in Xcode (File -> New -> Target) and select the Notification Service Extension type
 ![NotificationServiceExtension image](https://github.com/tangotargeting/tango-ios/blob/master/Resources/NotificationServiceExtension.png?raw=true)

 Go to `"yourCordovaProject"/platforms/ios` and open `Podfile` and add the new target for notification extension that you created in previous step.
 Add TangoRichNotification framework to this target, by typing following lines:
 ```
-target 'NotificationServiceExtesion-Target-Name' do
+target 'Your-NotificationServiceExtesion-Target-Name' do
 use_frameworks!
 pod 'TangoRichNotification', '~> 1.0.1'
 end